-- 3. Subject to paragraph 2, where a claim is made under Article 20(2) (Claim by an Investor of a Party on Behalf of an Enterprise): - (a) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; - (b) an award of restitution of property shall provide that restitution be made to the enterprise; and - (c) the award shall provide that it is made without prejudice to a right that a person may have in monetary damages or property awarded under paragraphs (a) or (b) under a Party's domestic law. - 4.
+3. Subject to paragraph 2, where a claim is made under Article 20(2) (Claim by an Investor of a Party on its Own Behalf or on Behalf of an Enterprise):

+- (a) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; - (b) an award of restitution of property shall provide that restitution be made to the enterprise; and - (c) the award shall provide that it is made without prejudice to a right that a person may have in monetary damages or property awarded under paragraphs (a) or (b) under a Party's law. - 4.
 A Tribunal may not order the respondent Party to pay punitive damages.

-Finality and Enforcement of an Award
+Article 33 Finality and Enforcement of an Award

-- 1. An award made by a Tribunal has no binding force except between the disputing parties and in respect of that particular case. - 2.
-Subject to paragraph 3 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay.
+1. An award made by a Tribunal has no binding force except between the disputing parties and in respect of that particular case.

+2. Subject to paragraph 3 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay.

-- 3. A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention: - (i) 120 days have elapsed from the date the award was rendered, provided that a disputing party has not requested the award be revised or annulled, or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules or the UNCITRAL Arbitration Rules: - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside or annul the award, or - (ii) a court has dismissed or allowed an application to revise, set aside or annul the award and there is no further appeal. - 4.
-Each Party shall provide for the enforcement of an award in its territory. - 5.
-A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for the purposes of Article I of the New York Convention.
+- 3. A disputing party may not seek enforcement of a final award until: - (a) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside or annul the award; or - (b) a court has dismissed or allowed an application to revise, set aside or annul the award and there is no further appeal. - 4.
+Each Party shall provide for the enforcement of an award in its area.

+5. A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for the purposes of Article I of the New York Convention.

-Receipts under Insurance or Guarantee Contracts
+Article 34 Receipts under Insurance or Guarantee Contracts